New to Homeschooling?

 - Get Connected with a group of homeschooling moms to help you navigate curriculum choices.
 There are three groups in the Wenatchee Valley.
 Wenatchee Christian Homeschool Co-op, Classical Conversations, and Valley Academy.
 You don’t have to join any of these groups to homeschool, but a good portion of the families out there have enjoyed great benefits from one or more of these organizations!

-There are a couple of websites that will greatly assist you in your journey:
+Here are a couple more websites that can help you on your journey:

 HSLDA is the best organization for advocating for homeschoolers.
 Their website is also a great resource for legal requirements.